dhirajpatra/usermanagement/README.md

 ### How to run tests

-1. You need to install phpunit
+1. You need to install lib curl & phpunit.
+While testing server should be running.
 2. Update userid and/or groupid with appropriate values from your DB [if no value then create from APIs]
 3. To tests all 3 files run following commands: